FACTION BRIEF

 Three positions sharing one premise: the injustice is not being watched.
 The injustice is watching without being watched back.

 Reciprocity as Equality.
 If Nexus can see your cognitive load, you should see their board deliberations.
-If the Spire can model your purchasing behavior, you should be able to model their pricing algorithms.
+If the can model your purchasing behavior, you should be able to model their pricing algorithms.
 Equal visibility.
 Equal vulnerability.

 Survivable Transparency.
 Lens proves it by example: three years of continuous broadcast, still functional, still effective.
 The claim that privacy is essential is, the Collective argues, disproven by her existence.
 Visibility only hurts when it is enforced on some and denied to others.